Many suppliers of full spectrum CBD products in the UK openly state that their products contain class B controlled substances, namely THC and CBN.

 CBN is a controlled substance in the UK so the 1mg per container limit also applies.

-Furthermore, some full spectrum products may contain CBD-V which is also a controlled substance and others also contain THC-A, which whilst not being controlled itself readily degrades into THC.
+Furthermore, some full spectrum products may contain THC-A, which whilst not being controlled itself readily degrades into THC.

-Readers may be now wondering where this leaves suppliers and consumers of full spectrum CBD products that contains substances such as THC, CBN and CBDV.
+Readers may be now wondering where this leaves suppliers and consumers of full spectrum CBD products that contains substances such as THC, CBN and THC-A.

-Well the levels of THC, CBN, and CBDV may well in many retail products be under 1mg per container, especially in the lower strength 250mg or 400mg products.
+Well the levels of THC, THC-A and CBN may well in many retail products be under 1mg per container, especially in the lower strength 250mg or 400mg products.

 But lets take a not too unusual example – a full spectrum CBD oil product, 10ml bottle, containing 500mg CBD (5%).

 If the THC content is 0.2%, right on the limit, then there will be exactly 1mg of THC in that bottle assuming the manufacturer used precisely 500mg CBD extract.
 So this would be just about legal.